nour-hajallie/NourHajallie_Assignment/README.md

 1- Specify the location of the chromedriver in your device.

-2- Fill username valye (use any non-empty user name).
+2- Fill username value (use any non-empty user name).

 3- Fill password value to be equal to 'pwd'.

-4- Fill a getPetId value (Value must be an integer).
+4- Fill a getPetId value (Value must be an integer and valid).

-5- Fill a deletedPetId value (Value must be an integer).
+5- Fill a deletedPetId value (Value must be an integer and valid).

 6- Fill the api_key value to be equal to "special_key" (Specified for this sample).